SD-Miles/ansible_cisco/README.md

 Using this repository
 ---------------------

 The global configuration state of the network is defined by the Ansible roles in this repository.
-Hostnames and host groups are defined in the inventory file, and each role is written to run against only the hostnames or groups that require it.
+Hostnames and host groups are defined in the inventory file, and the root playbook called "network_state.yml" matches each role to the hostnames or groups that require it.
 This means you can safely execute all roles against all hardware thus:

     ansible-playbook network_state.yml -i network_inventory

 Append `-l <hostname>` to limit the execution to a single host.

 The `plays` and directory contains tasks rather than state configuration.
 They are intended to automate maintenance procedures; for example, `upgrade_ios.yml`.
-You would obviously not want to execute this play every time you make a global configuration change.
+You would obviously not want to execute this play every time you make a global configuration change, so you should run them individually, like so:

+    ansible-playbook plays/upgrade_ios.yml -i network_inventory